JoshuaDelosSantos/my-clean-project/README.md

-How to edit this: test-2025
-* Option-1 (tested and worked ok): PyCharm supports editing of these .md files.
-Then you need to push to the main branch or make a pull request.
-* Option-2 (tested ok): Edit and commit it directly on github.
-Then any local repo copies will need to be "updated".

-# cp3407-project-v2024 template [Delete or change to your team/project name before submitting]
+# CP3407 - Project (Team Shrek)

-This a project assignment template for CP3407.
+This a project assignment for CP3407.
 The following is the list of items, which are required to be completed.

 ## How to submit [You may delete this before submitting]